Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Continue Climbing on Steep Pavement on day one of the La Coruña Arm of the Camino InglésContinue Climbing on Steep Pavement in Almeiras

-After another 150 meters, at the top of the photo shown above right, turn right at the intersection.
-Walk onward, up the hill until you come to two churches side by side in another couple hundred meters, one with a cemetery, and the first information board on your right.
-These information boards that you will see are somewhat old and have lots of graffiti on them.
-They are the same ones I saw years ago when I did the Ferrol Arm of the Camino Inglés.
-But the information is still useful.
+After another 150 meters, at the top of the photo shown above, turn right at the intersection.
+Walk onward steeply, up the hill, shown above right, until you come to two churches side by side in another couple hundred meters, one with a cemetery.

 Here is a photo of the Parroquia de San Xiao de Almeiras, the church farthest up the hill.